 Recognition that itch is of major medical significance and poorly served by existing therapeutic options is driving research into the basic mechanisms that underlie this sensory phenomenon.
 Progress is being made in the identification of peripheral and central mediators, receptors, and channels that contribute to the sensation of itch and scratching behavior.
 Substance P (SP) has long been established as an inflammatory neuropeptide and potent endogenous pruritogen in mice and human subjects.
 The classic receptor for SP is the neurokinin-1 receptor (NK-1R).
 Several antagonists of this receptor have been developed to inhibit the nociceptive and proinflammatory properties of SP.
-These compounds are effective in animal models of several diseases but have proved to be surprisingly ineffective with respect to inflammatory diseases in human subjects.
-With respect to itch, there are both positive1-3 and negative reports on the effectiveness of NK-1R Abbreviations used
+These compounds are effective in animal models of several diseases but have proved to be surprisingly ineffective with respect to inflammatory

-DMSO: Dimethyl sulfoxide
+Abbreviations used

-DRG: Dorsal root ganglion
+DMSO: Dimethyl sulfoxide DRG: Dorsal root ganglion

 Mrgpr: Mas-related G protein-coupled receptor

 NK-1R: Neurokinin-1 receptor

 QWF: Boc-Gln-D-Trp(Formyl)-Phe benzyl ester

 SP: Substance P

-antagonists.
+diseases in human subjects.
+With respect to itch, there are both positive 1-3 and negative ^{4,5} reports on the effectiveness of NK-1R antagonists.
 It has been proposed that nerves are the main drivers of SP-induced itch in mice.
-Recent studies have demonstrated that SP activates Mas-related G protein-coupled receptors (Mrgprs) in addition to NK-1R, but the interaction of SP with Mrgprs on nerves has not been evaluated.
+6 Recent studies have demonstrated that SP activates Mas-related G protein-coupled receptors (Mrgprs) in addition to NK-1R, but the interaction of SP with Mrgprs on nerves has not been evaluated.
 Here we demonstrate that SP activates Mrgprs on dorsal root ganglion (DRG) neurons and not NK-1R to induce itch.

 Mrgprs on human and rodent small primary sensory neurons are implicated in nociception.
 The concept of Mrgprs serving as innate environmental sensors in general and specifically as sensors for pruritogens is supported by a number of lines of evidence.
 Mrgprs first appear in tetrapods, animals endowed with the capacity to remove exogenous agents by scratching while navigating on land.
-Mrgprs demonstrate high constitutive activity and respond to several ligands, many of which are pruritogens.8-11 In addition, Mrgprs are expressed on peripheral terminals of sensory neurons and mast cells, which is consistent with a potential role in sensing.
+Mrgprs demonstrate high constitutive activity and respond to several ligands, many of which are pruritogens.
+In addition, Mrgprs are expressed on peripheral terminals of sensory neurons and mast cells, which is consistent with a potential role in sensing.
+8,9,12,13

 Recently, we identified an antagonist of human MRGPRX2 and the homologous mouse receptors MrgprA1 and MrgprB2.
-This antagonist is termed Boc-Gln-D-Trp(Formyl)-Phe benzyl ester (QWF).
-We also found that although SP-induced itch remained intact in NK-1R knockout ( $NK-1R^{-/-}$ ) mice, QWF significantly decreased SP-induced itch in both wild-type and $NK-1R^{-/-}$ mice.
-Because QWF was found to inhibit SP-induced degranulation from mast cells, we suggested that SP-induced mast cell degranulation and SP-induced itch, at least in the periphery, is mediated through Mrgprs.
-Although an interaction of SP with mast cells in the context of inflammation has long been
+14 This antagonist is termed Boc-Gln-D-Trp(Formyl)-Phe benzyl ester (QWF).
+6 We also found that although SP-induced itch remained intact in NK-1R knockout (NK- $1R^{-/-}$) mice, QWF significantly decreased SP-induced itch in both wild-type and NK- $1R^{-/-}$ mice.
+Because QWF was found to inhibit SP-induced